totaljs/components/j-Breadcrumb/readme.md

 	{
 		name: 'Home',                // A link label
 		url: '/'                     // URL address
-		callback: Function(el, e)    // Optional, a callback for click event },
+		callback: Function(el, e)    // Optional, a callback for the click event },
 	{
 		name: 'Products',            // A link label